Thought X: Fictions and Hypotheticals

-From Newton's Bucket, to Maxwell’s Demon, from Einstein's Lift to Schrodinger’s Cat – all are examples of 'fiction' being used at the highest level, not just to explain, but to deduce, to prove.
+From Newton's Bucket, to Maxwell’s Demon, from Einstein's Lift to Schrödinger’s Cat – all are examples of 'fiction' being used at the highest level, not just to explain, but to deduce, to prove.
 In this unique anthology, authors have collaborated with leading scientists, to bounce literary, human narratives against purely theoretical ones, alloying together real stories with abstract ones, to produce truly extraordinary results.

-Full list of thought experiments: The Twin Paradox The Grandfather Paradox Maxwell's Demon Laplace's Demon Mary's Room The Chinese Room Schrodinger's Cat Galileo's Boat The Infinite Monkey Typing Pool Einstein in a LIft Einstein Chasing a Beam of Light Newton's Bucket Olber's Paradox
+Full list of thought experiments: The Twin Paradox, The Grandfather Paradox, Maxwell's Demon, Laplace's Demon, Mary's Room, The Chinese Room, Schrödinger's Cat, Galileo's Boat, The Infinite Monkey Typing Pool, Einstein in a LIft, Einstein Chasing a Beam of Light, Newton's Bucket, Olber's Paradox.

 Starburst Magazine gave Thought X 9/10 in their preview of the book